 DHCP - Cameras receive their IP address and network settings via the DHCP protocol.
 They do not support static IP configurations.
 A DHCP server must be present on the LAN to provide the cameras with an IP address, default gateway, subnet mask, and DNS servers

-DNS - Cameras use Domain Name System to resolve Verkada URLs to their associated IP addresses
+DNS - Cameras use the Domain Name System to resolve Verkada URLs to their associated IP addresses

 Refer to this KB for more detail on network requirements.